putraprdn/putraprdn/README.md

 - :rocket: Currently I'm learning about Back-End and Front-End Services.

-- :book: Still pursuing my Bachelors in Computer Science
+- :book: Still pursuing my Bachelor in Computer Science

 - :raised_hands: Loves to work in group so we can share our knowledges!